rajnangunoori/api-template/soap/README.md

 ![](./images/properties_01.png)

 If your application is deployed via Continuous Integration job, you will need to specify the `mule.env` property along with any sensitive application properties as part of your deployment job.
-The properties can be specified in the configuration of the link:https://docs.mulesoft.com/mule-user-guide/v/3.9/mule-maven-plugin[Mule Plugin for Maven].
+The properties can be specified in the configuration of the [Mule Plugin for Maven](https://docs.mulesoft.com/mule-user-guide/v/3.9/mule-maven-plugin).

 ```xml
 <plugin>